abdul-baseer/coding-assignment/README.md

 A, B) Moved sing and walk method from Animal class to Bird as this functionality is specifc to Birds

 C) Override swim method to return a true value for Fish

+### Part-2

+A,B,C,D) Made special classes for Shark and Clownfish which will override and describe their own size, colour and behaviour of what they do